Health Food Radar

 Bake the Sweet Potato

 Set your oven to 400 degrees.
 Wash your sweet potatoes and lightly rub with olive oil.
-Leave the skin on for extra fiber.
+For delicious roasted sweet potatoes, leave the skin on for extra fiber.
 Place on a baking pan (line with tin foil for easier cleanup) and place in the oven for 45 to 50 minutes.
 It’s done when you can stick a fork in it!

 Prepare the Black Beans

 Meantime, prepare your black beans.
+Using canned beans is a convenient option.
 Place a 14-oz. can of drained black beans in a medium-sized saucepan and heat over on low heat.
 You can add salt and pepper to taste and leave it at that, but I like to spice up the flavor by adding a little bit of salsa to the pan.
 Any salsa will do, but I like Newman’s Own chunky medium salsa or Whole Foods’ 365 medium salsa.
 Use a half-cup.

 (Note: If you prefer homemade beans, you can use Joan’s black bean recipe here.)